 Gdansk is a part of the Polish TriCity by the sea.
 These are the cities that are part of TriCity.

-Gdynia has a sea harbor and holds a lot of industry.
+- Gdynia has a sea harbour and holds a lot of industry.

 You can visit Gdansk in a day and still see most of the highlights.
 Even though one day could suffice, we recommend extra days for a relaxed visit.

 Since our itinerary is for three days, we added a few interesting day-trips from Gdansk.
 Keep scrolling to find out how we divided our 3 days in Gdansk!

 Public transportation in Poland is well developed and accessible.
 Gdansk Glowny is the main railway station and offers connections to anywhere.
 A railway system connects the three cities of TriCity, which are Gdansk, Gdynia and Sopot.